open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 that are allowed to be used as a dimension key in addition to alphanumeric characters.
 Each nonalphanumeric dimension key character that isn't in this string will be replaced with a `_`.
-- `max_connections` (default = 100): MaxConnections is used to set a limit to the maximum idle HTTP connection the exporter can keep open.
+- `max_connections` (default = 100):  The maximum number of idle HTTP connection the exporter can keep open.

 In addition, this exporter offers queued retry which is enabled by default.
 Information about queued retry configuration parameters can be found